A second kitchen, known as a scullery, is usually adjacent to the main kitchen behind a wall.

 These cooktops, which use the technology of induction cooking to make metal pans their sole heating targets, are both quick and energy-efficient.
 And these days, as Johnston points out, green equals stylish.

-"The good thing about many of these finishes is that they are more durable than many of the natural collections,"
+"The good thing about many of these finishes is that they are more durable than many of the natural collections,"she says.

 For the professional look,